kuldeep180304/Language_Detection_using_NLP/README.md

 Unlike traditional rule-based or dictionary-based translation systems, this model understands the context, structure, and semantics of source sentences, providing far more natural and accurate translations.

 📂 Dataset Description
-1. Dataset Type
+🔹 Dataset Type

-Parallel Corpus Dataset containing pairs of sentences.
+• Parallel Corpus Dataset containing pairs of sentences

-Each English sentence has a corresponding translation in the target language (Hindi / Kannada / Telugu / etc.).
+• Each English sentence has a corresponding translation in the target language (Hindi / Kannada / Telugu / etc.)

-2. Languages Used
+🔹 Languages Used

-Source: English
+• Source Language: English

-Target: User-selected Indian regional language
+• Target Language: User-selected Indian regional language

-3. Data Format
+🔹 Data Format

 Two columns: